wmk1/toll-road-blockchain-system/README.md

 These variables will be used thus:

 * the `TollBoothOperator` defines a base route price from the entry booth to the exit booth.
 The base route price from the exit booth to the entry booth may be non-existent, equal or different.
 * the `TollBoothOperator` defines a multiplier for each vehicle type.
-This is the number by which the base route price is multiplied with to get a specific vehicles route price or deposit.
+This is the number by which the base route price is multiplied with to get the route price or deposit applicable to a specific vehicle.

 ## External accounts

 There are a certain number of off-chain actions, such as proof of identity or secret exchange, that we will address only with a wave of the hand in this project.
-Smart contracts should make these actions possible via public functions, though.
+Smart contracts will make these actions possible via public functions, though.

 ### Vehicles